National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 For Google Drive, completing your onboarding profile with a Google-enabled account (whether a Gmail, Institutional email, or self-managed account) this update will automatically add your address to [n3c-allhands@ctsa.io](mailto:n3c-allhands@ctsa.io) Google Group which confers access to the N3C shared drive and is also used for low-volume communications.
-For your Google-enabled account (if different from your primary onboarding address) you may wish to change your subscription settings to “no email” so that you don’t get double notifications at your primary and Gmail accounts.
+For your Google-enabled account (if different from your primary onboarding address) you may wish to change your subscription settings to "no email" so that you don't get double notifications at your primary and Gmail accounts.